 - supporting services required in increasing the number of individuals on-site (for example, catering) and how they can be provided as safely as possible

-- what measures, in addition to those that have already been put in place during the pandemic, will need to be in place to accommodate additional numbers (including additional cleaning required of spaces and equipment following use)
+- what measures, in addition to those that have already been put in place during the pandemic, need to be in place to accommodate additional numbers (including additional cleaning of spaces and equipment following use)

 The Scientific Advisory Group for Emergencies (SAGE) has advised that the benefits of segmentation could be: